 Why should I trust the book marketers on Reedsy?

 As with any other professional on the Reedsy marketplace, all our book marketers are thoroughly vetted and their qualifications verified (we explain more about that process in this post).
 On top of this, we insist on having a personal chat with every one of them to discuss which book marketing strategies (or “channels”) they specialize in.
 Not every strategy is appropriate for self-published authors, and we want to ensure the professionals on the Reedsy marketplace can adapt to our authors’ needs.

 Marketing services definitions

-After several chats with bestselling authors and renowned book marketers, we determined that there are three main areas where authors might benefit from working with a professional marketer.
+After several chats with bestselling authors and renowned book marketers, we determined that there are four main areas where authors might benefit from working with a professional marketer.
 The marketers listed on Reedsy specialize in one or more of the following areas:

 Work with a professional marketer to define your pre- and post-launch marketing efforts.
 The objective is to help you stand out from the crowd by determining which marketing channels should work best for your project.
 Read more